thephpleague/omnipay/README.md

 );
 ```

-Generally most payment gateways can be classed as one of two main types:
+Generally most payment gateways can be classified as one of two types:

 * Off-site gateways such as PayPal Express, where the customer is redirected to a third party site to enter payment details
 * On-site (merchant-hosted) gateways such as PayPal Pro, where the customer enters their credit card details on your site